jetbrains-academy/introduction_to_python/Variables/Boolean operators/task.md

 ### Task
  - Check whether the variable `two` is equal to `three`.
- - Check if variable `is_equal` has a deceiving name.
+ - Check if the variable `is_equal` has a deceiving name.
  - Check if the variable `is_false` does indeed contain a lie.